 It has also recently seen a surge in popularity as a house plant.
-Compared to other house plant species, Aloe needs only a small of amount of water and attention to thrive.
-This makes it a popular choice for a green fingered novice.
+Compared to other house plant species, Aloe needs only a small amount of water and care to thrive — making it a popular choice for a green-fingered novice.

 The plant possesses a wealth of potential healing and soothing properties.
 Some of which are still being discovered and researched by scientists across the globe.

 Cultivation History of Aloe Vera

 Aloe soon spread from the deserts of the Arabian Peninsula into China and parts of Europe.
 It is believed to be caused by the transport and exchange of goods throughout history as different cultures began to understand and value the plants medicinal potential.

 The ancient Egyptians and even Alexander the Great utilised Aloe for its healing properties by treating the wounds of the sick or injured.
 It is also said that Cleopatra drank the nourishing juices of Aloe as part of a healthcare and beauty regime to stay youthful.

 Aloe is easy to propagate, which could be a reason for its early dispersion across the world.
 Adult plants can produce offsets or ‘pups’ which can be easily removed and replanted into a new pot.
 Within a matter of minutes, you could have several new plants.

 Today Aloe is cultivated around the world for its potential healing properties, as well as its attractive form and tolerance in gardens with low water availability.
 Countries such as Australia, China and the US have a growing industry of Aloe plant farming.
 There is an increase in demand as it is being used in such a wide range of beauty products.